Skip navigation

 Summary

-In coronary artery disease (CAD), the arteries that supply blood and oxygen to your heart muscle grow hardened and narrowed.
-You may try treatments such as lifestyle changes, medicines, and angioplasty, a procedure to open the arteries.
+Before recommending surgery, your health care provider may try other treatments.
+These could include lifestyle changes, medicines, or angioplasty, a procedure to open your arteries.
 If these treatments don't help, you may need coronary artery bypass surgery.

-The results of the surgery usually are excellent.
-Many people remain symptom-free for many years.
-You may need surgery again if blockages form in the grafted arteries or veins or in arteries that weren't blocked before.
-Lifestyle changes and medicines may help prevent arteries from becoming clogged again.
+After coronary artery bypass surgery, many people remain symptom-free for years.
+You may need surgery again if blockages form in the grafted arteries or veins.
+Or if blockages happen in arteries that weren't blocked before.
+Lifestyle changes and medicines may help stop your arteries from becoming clogged again.

 NIH: National Heart, Lung, and Blood Institute